rspamd/rspamd/doc/modules/ratelimit.md

 `burst` is a capacity of a bucket and `leak` is a rate in messages per second.
 Both these attributes are floating point values.

+- `servers` - list of servers where ratelimit data is stored; [global settings](/doc/configuration/redis.html) used if not set
 - `symbol` - if this option is specified, then `ratelimit` plugin just adds the corresponding symbol instead of setting pre-result, the value is scaled as $$ 2 * tanh(\frac{bucket}{threshold * 2}) $$, where `tanh` is the hyperbolic tanhent function
+- `whitelisted_rcpts` - comma separated list of whitelisted recipients.
+By default the value of this option is 'postmaster, mailer-daemon'
+- `whitelisted_ip` - a map of ip addresses or networks whitelisted
+- `whitelisted_user` - a map of usernames which are excluded from user ratelimits

 ## Principles of work